mitchell-alexleigh/stock-analysis/README.md

 3. The output is populated
 4. A pop-up box informs the user of the number of seconds for which the code ran

+In the document below "Original Code" refers to the VBA code for the AllStocksAnalysis() macro in Module1 of the VBA_Challenge.xlsm file.
+"Refactored Code" refers to the VBA code for the Sub AllStocksAnalysisRefactored() in Module3 of the VBA_Challenge.xlsm file

 ## Results

 ### Analysis